top of page

 Nottingham-born mezzo-soprano Emily Hodkinson is a recent graduate of the Alexander Gibson Opera School at the Royal Conservatoire of Scotland, where she was a recipient of a Sybil Tutton Opera Award, the Ena Mitchell Scholarship and the Ulrike Wilson Scholarship.

-2025 see’s Emily touring Eugene Onegin as Olga, directed by Dominic Dromgoole, for Wild ArtsWhat Dreams May Come and The Vanishing Forest with English Touring Opera, and cover Romeo in I Capuleti e i Montecchi, also for English Touring Opera.
-She premieres John Joubert’s Jane Eyre at Grimeborn Opera, along with Testament for Green Opera.
+The 2024-2025 operatic seasons saw Emily make her Glyndebourne solo debut as Sylviana in The Merry Widow, directed by Cal McCrystal and conducted by John Wilson.
+It was broadcast on Christmas Day on BBC Four and is available on BBC iPlayer.
+She toured Eugene Onegin as Olga, directed by Dominic Dromgoole (ex-Artistic Director of Shakespeare's Globe), for Wild Arts; What Dreams May Come and The Vanishing Forest with English Touring Opera, and cover Romeo in I Capuleti e i Montecchi, also for English Touring Opera.
+She performed her first Cherubino in Le nozze di Figaro with Saffron Opera Group, in which she was described as 'irresistible' by Opera Magazine.
+She premiered John Joubert’s Jane Eyre in Eleanor Burke's production at Grimeborn Opera, along with Testament for Green Opera.

 She was an Opera Holland Park Young Artist for 2022, singing Madame Larina in the Young Artist performances of Eugene Onegin.
 In 2023, she premiered Nobody/Somebody for Northern Ireland Opera, covered the roles of Nerone and Ottavia in The Coronation of Poppea with English Touring Opera, and sang in the Glyndebourne chorus for their Summer and Autumn seasons.